alexandria-p/ContentWarning-KeepCameraAfterDeath/README.md

 As a bonus, you can optionally incentivise your players to stay alive and keep their camera with Meta Coin or Cash rewards that are configurable in the game settings.

+Note that the game uses the host's settings to distribute rewards for the round.

 # How does it work?

 Here is a breakdown of what happens under the hood.